ordina-jworks/ordina-jworks.github.io/_posts/2021-02-17-Out-With-The-Old.md

 ## Considerations for the Experimenter Type

 While not wanting to expend quite as much liquidity on innovation as the Hunter and Builder types, there are still some avenues that beckon for the Experimenter type.
-Hunters and Builders push heavily on innovation in order to attain the patronage of the high end market.
+Hunters and Builders push heavily on innovation in order to attain the patronage of the high-end market.
 When your product excels over all other similar products in the market, you can sell it at a higher markup as the customers in this segment have heavier purses.
 A higher markup equals higher profits.
 This does mean that there are two entire segments for whom the increased product excellence will not warrant the price they have to pay for it.